freyste/freyste.github.io/ongoing.md

 - Learn to fly an RC plane

-- Learn to Handstand
+- Learn to Sail

-- Learn how to tell the hour of the night by the stars
+- Learn to play the piano

 Stay tuned for updates on these projects...